Team management

 Team management is the ability of an individual or an organization to administer and coordinate a group of individuals to perform a task.
-Team management involves teamwork, communication, objective setting and performance appraisals.
-Moreover, team management is the capability to identify problems and resolve conflicts within a team.
+Team management involves teamwork, communication, objective setting, and performance appraisals.
+Moreover, team management is the capability to identify problems, and resolve conflicts within a team.
+Teams are a popular approach to many business challenges.
+They can produce innovative solutions to complex problems.
 There are various methods and leadership styles a team manager can take to increase personnel productivity and build an effective team.
 In the workplace teams can come in many shapes and sizes who all work together and depend on one another.
 They communicate and all strive to accomplish a specific goal.
 Management teams are a type of team that performs duties such as managing and advising other employees and teams that work with them.
 Whereas work, parallel, and project teams hold the responsibility of direct accomplishment of a goal, management teams are responsible for providing general direction and assistance to those teams.

 Elements of a healthy and successful team

 Cohesive leadership

 In any functional team, cohesion amongst team leaders and decision makers is vital.
 Cohesive leadership means that team leaders act together as a unit and make decisions as a team instead of each branching off into their own work and operating individually.
 It ensures that the team will be steered in one direction instead of multiple directions due to team leaders not being concise and consistent with their instructions.
 Cohesive leadership will require team leaders to have strong communication skills.
+Lastly, motivation fosters a sense of purpose, bringing individuals towards a common goal.
+When team members are driven by a passion, it creates a cohesive environment.
+Cohesiveness promotes collaboration support, and synergy which brings motivation and strength that can bond the overall group's cohesiveness.

 Effective communication

+Effective communication is the centerstone of successful team management.
+Ensuring clear goals and expectations opens opportunities that enables a collaborative environment, allowing team members to share ideas and feedback seamlessly.
+A well communicated team is better prepared to overcome challenges and make informed decisions.
 There must be an effective channel of communication(or Organizational communication) from the top to the bottom of the chain of command and vice versa.
 An effective channel of communication will allow messages to be transferred accurately without delay to the intended recipient, which will speed up decision making processes and the operations of the team.
 Furthermore, effective communication will increase the flexibility of an organization and cause it to be less susceptible to changes in the external environment, as a faster decision making process will allow organizations a longer time period to adapt to the changes and execute contingency plans.
 The use of social media at work positively influences three team processes, specifically the effective communication, knowledge sharing and coordination.